-Crawling (or going prone) is a very nifty, albeit difficult to engage, mechanic that you can make use of in Minecraft.
-What started off as an unintentional glitch after a fix in hitboxes sizes and eye heights has now become a permanent fan-favorite feature of the game.
+Crawling (or going prone) is a very nifty, albeit difficult-to-engage, a mechanic you can use in Minecraft.
+What started as an unintentional glitch after a hitbox size and eye height fix has now become a permanent fan-favorite feature of Minecraft.

 Similar Reads: Minecraft Building Ideas